-The Company evaluated subsequent events and transactions that occurred after September 1, 2020, the balance sheet date, up to September 18, 2020, the date that the audited financial statements were available to be issued.
-The Company also evaluated subsequent events and transactions that occurred after September 30, 2020, the balance sheet date, up to November 4, 2020, the date the unaudited interim financial statements were available to be issued.
-Based upon this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.
+The Company evaluates subsequent events and transactions that occur after the balance sheet dates up to December 4, 2020, the date that the financial statements were available to be issued.
+Other than as described below, the Company did not identify any other subsequent events that would have required adjustment or disclosure in the financial statements not already disclosed.